 Enter the SOA; think of your business requirements as services, tiny and disjointed or large and intertwined, and open up Interfaces to them, and what happens?
 Well, notice that bold word; interface.
 Not application.
 Not program.
 Not even requirement.
 It's a service, a service that programs, applications and requirements can use to solve their problems.

 We all know web services by now; most of the time it means either a SOAP or REST call where XML is the carrier of various bits of information.
-Because of the openness of these technologies we can quickly cook up various other applications and programs from a smørgåsbord (yeah, look it up) of services that might address your issues or wants.
+Because of the openness of these technologies we can quickly cook up various other applications and programs from a smørgåsbord (yeah, ) of services that might address your issues or wants.
 They are completely disjointed from the applications that use them, meaning a clear separation of business logic, application frameworks and user-interfaces.
 If played correctly, it can have an amazing synergetic effect on everything you do.

 If you're a geek like me, the prospect of this is great, but over the next little while I'd like to talk about all those things it affects in better business management, usability, information architecture, user-interface design, application design, application scalability and performance enhancements, and more.